JD.com CEO was arrested on allegation of rape: police report

 The case involved a person who had been a guest at a party hosted by Liu at his home in Sydney 2015 who accused another guest of sexually assaulting her at a hotel.
 The defendant was found guilty of seven offenses.

-(Reporting by Adam Jourdan and Todd Melby; Additional reporting by Arjun Panchadar; Writing by Frank McGurty Editing by Patrick Graham, Bernard Orr, Toni Reinhold)
+(Reporting by Adam Jourdan and Todd Melby; Additional reporting by Arjun Panchadar; Writing by Frank McGurty; Editing by Toni Reinhold and Edwina Gibbs)

 By Todd Melby and Adam Jourdan